Kass-S/SpacekKMCEightToTen/README.md

 Reviewed by: Bronel Lazar

-Comments: Everything looks good and works well, the guess it is set up properly, the restaurant picker is good, and the 8ball works. only thing is in the guess it I would eliminate the unecessary elses with the retuurns of "Honestly I'm impressed you got here." since thats just never really going to do anything
+Comments: Everything looks good and works well, the guess it is set up properly, the restaurant picker is good, and the 8ball works.
+Great Work!